Ahmadkhan12345566/Ahmadkhan12345566/README.md

 ## Hi 👋,
-I'm Arslan, an enthusiast programmer 💻 who is steadily but consistently expanding his skill set in ✨  _Web_ _Development_ ✨ and Stragiest of web applications.
+I'm Arslan, an enthusiast web developer 💻 who is steadily but consistently expanding his skill set in ✨  _Web_ _Development_ ✨ and Stragiest of web applications.

 Here are some ideas to get you started:
 - 🔭 I’m currently working on backend development